samskivert/coreen/README.md

       (interactive (list (read-from-minibuffer "Class: " (thing-at-point 'symbol)))) (browse-url (concat "http://localhost:8080/coreen/#LIBRARY~search~" class))
       )
-    ;; this maps lookup in Java mode to Ctrl-c Ctrl-j, adjust as desired (defun coreen-java-mode-hook ()
+    ;; this maps lookup in Java mode to Ctrl-c Ctrl-j, adjust and extrapolate as desired (defun coreen-java-mode-hook ()
       (define-key java-mode-map "\C-c\C-j" 'coreen-lookup-symbol)
       )
     (add-hook 'java-mode-hook 'coreen-java-mode-hook)

+### Vim

+Add the following to your .vimrc file:

+    " this allows you to enter :c to look up the symbol under the point command -nargs=1 -complete=tag Coreen !xdg-open http://localhost:8080/coreen/\#LIBRARY~search~<args>
+    nmap <leader>c :Coreen <cword><CR>

+On a Mac you'll want to change `xdg-open` to `open` and on Windows you'll want to change it to `start`.
+On Linux, `xdg-open` should work as long as you have Gnome or KDE installed.

 ### Other editors